 5037 AB Tilburg - The Netherlands

-The arrival of a public signal worsens the adverse selection problem if informed investors are risk-averse.
+The arrival of a public signal worsens the adverse selection problem if informed investors are risk averse.
 Precisely, the public signal reduces uncertainty which boosts informed investors' participation leading to a more toxic order flow.
 I confirm the model's empirical predictions by estimating the effect of the publication of the weekly change in oil inventories on liquidity via a difference-in-differences strategy.
-I show that the mean bid-ask spread doubles immediately after the release and volume increases by 32 percent regardless of the report's content.
-Further, in line with the model, implied volatility drops and insider's trading increase after the report's publication.
+I show the mean bid-ask spread doubles immediately after the release and volume increases by 32 % regardless of the report's surprise.
+Further, in line with the model, implied volatility drops and insider's trading increases after the report's publication.